-Any area disturbed by the works shall be replaced/reinstated on a 'like for like' basis in accordance with the relevant MRTS Specification.
-These include MRTS04 General Earthworks, MRTS03 Drainage, Retaining Structures and Protective Treatments, MRTS16 General Requirements Landscape and Revegetation Works.
+Any area disturbed by the works shall be replaced / reinstated on a 'like for like' basis in accordance with the relevant Technical Specification.

-All disturbed areas must be backfilled, or excavated to return the area to the level of the natural ground surface that was present prior to the works being undertaken, unless approved otherwise and shown on the Standard Drawings.
+All disturbed areas must be backfilled, or excavated to return the area to the level of the natural ground surface, or reinstated to pavement level (a design is required), that was present prior to the works being undertaken, unless approved otherwise and shown on the Standard Drawings.